Keyless car theft warning – New tech makes stealing cars an easy task for carjackers

 Article by Road Safe NI.

 JMK Solicitors are Northern Ireland’s Number 1 Personal Injury Specialists.
-With a team of over 80 people including 38 personal injury experts we assist clients all over Northern Ireland.
+Our team of over 100 people include a team of personal injury experts who assist clients all over Northern Ireland.
 If you have suffered a personal injury, been in a road traffic accident, had an accident at work or suffered a medical accident, contact our team for a free consultation.